 My travels through the decades

-3 decades of travels and counting
+3 decades of travel and counting

-The world has undergone remarkable changes throughout its history.
-Traveling around our planet at different times has considerably affected my experiences.
-Although the pace of progress varies among countries, the signs of transformation are evident everywhere.
 In the past, I relied on postcards for communication, made accommodation reservation through phone calls or just showed up, and faced fewer flight options, which were significantly more expensive.
-My backpack was considerably heavier, filled with numerous items that I can easily purchase locally in 21st century or that I may no longer require (such as film rolls, notebooks, or newspapers).
+My backpack was considerably heavier, filled with numerous items that today I can easily purchase or that I may no longer require (such as film rolls, newspapers or Lonely Planet).

-Looking back on the moments when I began to travel around the world, the most challenging task was finding reliable information regarding suitable accommodations, navigating by public transport and discovering the primary attractions.
-While traveling through Europe, my first visit in an unfamiliar place was usually to a tobacconist, where I could identify the major local attractions featured on postcards, which I then visited.
+While traveling through Europe, my first visit to an unfamiliar place was usually to a tobacconist, where I could identify the major local attractions featured on postcards, which I then visited.
 Postcards also provided a mean to stay connected and share my travel journey with family at home.

 Traveling has become simpler and more accessible